Dastan75/Backend-Service-API-Demo/README.md

   * Easy security configuration with policies
   * Default CRUD but can be overwrited

-Use of docker to deploy app easy and a scalable solution Run by docker-compose with prod and dev versions
+Use of docker to deploy app easy and a scalable solution.

+Run by docker-compose with prod and dev versions.

 Use of Git-Flow

-This API has a very easy security system use in the polices to remove or add permissions
+This API has a very easy security system use in the polices to remove or add permissions.

 Requirements
 ------